urth-inc/metatell_plugin_template/CustomToolbarButton/README.md

 ## Description

-This template is used to create a custom toolbar button in metatell.
+This is a template for creating a custom toolbar button for metatell.

 ## Pre-requisites